Papers and Other Written Assignments

 One or more papers or other written assignments (e.g., problem sets, laboratory reports) are often included as part of the work required of students in their courses.
 Most students learn more effectively from a series of graduated writing assignments than from a single term paper, particularly in courses designed to introduce students to a new field or a particular mode of inquiry.
 The feedback that students receive on work completed early in the term helps to clarify what is expected in written assignments, and later assignments provide students the opportunity to demonstrate what they have learned from the earlier comments.

 The nature and number of written assignments and their due dates should be included on the course syllabus.
 All regular written assignments must be due by the last day of classes, though instructors may grant individual undergraduates an extension of time for medical reasons and other special circumstances up to the end of the Examination Period, but no later, and may grant graduate students an extension of time until the end of the next regular term.
 (See Late Work and Extension of Time for Course Work.)
 Incomplete (INC) cannot under any circumstances be given to undergraduates.
 This policy does not include written final assessments (take-home exam, final paper, etc.).
-For information on final assessment deadlines, please see New Legislation section of Information For Faculty.
+For information on final assessment deadlines, please see Legislation on Reading and Exams Period section of Information For Faculty.

-Any material submitted to meet course requirements — homework assignments, papers, projects, examinations — is expected to be a student’s own work.
-Students are directed to Harvard Guide to Using Sources at the beginning of their first term, and in the required first-year writing course, Expository Writing 20; undergraduates are urged to take great care in distinguishing their own ideas and thoughts from information and analysis derived from printed and electronic sources.
+Any material submitted to meet course requirements — homework assignments, papers, projects, examinations — is expected to be student’s own work.
+Students are directed to Harvard Guide to Using Sources at the beginning of their first term, and in the required first-year writing course, Expository Writing 20.
+Undergraduates are urged to take great care in distinguishing their own ideas and thoughts from information and analysis derived from printed and electronic sources.
 Although instructors are encouraged to take every opportunity to reinforce and develop these lessons, the final responsibility for knowing proper forms of citation rests with students.

 It is essential that instructors set out carefully in writing and at the outset of a course or course assignment the extent of permissible student collaboration in the preparation of papers, computer programs, or examinations.
 Students must assume that collaboration in the completion of assignments is permitted unless explicitly prohibited by the instructor.
 Students should be reminded that they are expected to acknowledge any collaboration and its extent in all submitted work.